 Once the groundwork is laid for the continuous performance management program, you can start setting up the system.
 This needs to be done gradually and in a logical manner so that the teams are aware and onboard for the changes.

-1 Discerning the process of performance management.
+1. Track the process of performance management

 Tracking the process via software or a comprehensively prepared spreadsheet can be the easiest way for you to check the progress.
 Once the process is set, you can check with your team regularly on how it is progressing if there is any need to make changes to any performance management-related tasks that might affect the team’s day-to-day activities.